Denes-cilwal/Go-tests/README.md

 - red color for failed tests,
 - (install using go get -u github.com/rakyll/gotest command).
 - Run using : go test -v -run TestHelloValidArgs | go test -v -run TestHello

+### Running Test:
+- If you have lots of test files with test functions but you want to selectively run few, you can use -run flag to match test functions with their name - go test -v -run TestHelloEmptyArgs

 ### Test Coverage